bradwestfall/informative/README.md

 # informative

-React forms similar to [redux-form](http://redux-form.com/) API but without redux
+React forms with a similar API to [redux-form](http://redux-form.com/) but without redux.

 ## Install